As parents we want to help our kids grow authentic and personal faith.

 My Time With God

 There are four Bible study method templates in this journal.
-My Time with God is designed to be alternated and covers about three to five months of study depending on how many days of the week it is used.
+My Time with God, the Devotional Journal for Kids, is designed to be alternated and covers about three to five months of study depending on how many days of the week it is used.
 The passage you study is not listed.
 That is up to you.
 This journal is intended to be self-guided and completely flexible for your quiet time needs.

-The GROWS devotional cards are designed to help you develop a deeper quiet time with God.
-Based on the GROWS formula developed in our Bible study, the set encourages users to: (G)reet the Lord, (R)ead the Word, (O)pen your heart for prayer, (W)orship in song, and memorize (S)cripture.
+The Kids Devotional Bundle is designed to help your child develop a deeper quiet time with God.
+Based on the GROWS formula developed in our Bible study, the set encourages users to (G)reet the Lord, (R)ead the Word, (O)pen your heart for prayer, (W)orship in song, and memorize (S)cripture.

 JOY Prayer Cards